Examining the robustness of LLM evaluation to the distributional assumptions of benchmarks: Related work

 Reducing bias on benchmarks is a long-standing area of research spanning many diverse fields.
 Applications range from weighing survey responses to match a target population~\cite{DeBell2018}, to accounting for language biases in visual question-answering~\citep{goyal2017making}.
 In the context of NLI, researchers have looked into improving the quality of prompts in order to mitigate certain types of biases.
-Work in this area has focused on determining the quality of prompts by generating optimal prompts~\citep{pryzant-etal-2023-automatic, deng-etal-2022-rlprompt} or by clustering prompts based on semantic similarity~\citep{kuhn_semantic_2023}.
+Work in this area has focused on determining the quality of prompts by generating optimal prompts~\citep{pryzant-etal-2023-automatic, deng-etal-2022-rlprompt} or by clustering prompts based on semantic similarity ~\citep{kuhn_semantic_2023}.
 Additionally, researchers have investigated data leakage between benchmarks and LLM training data~\citep{zhou_dont_2023, oren_proving_2023}.

 Limited research has been conducted to study inherent biases in LLM benchmarks.
-Among existing works,~\citet{gururangan-etal-2018-annotation} and~\citet{niven-kao-2019-probing} have shown that models leverage spurious statistical relationships in the benchmark datasets and, thus, their performance on the benchmarks is overestimated.
-In the same spirit, \citet{le2020adversarial} propose to investigate AFLITE \citep{sakaguchi2019adversarial}, an iterative approach to filter datasets by removing biased data points to mitigate overestimation of language models' performance.
+Among existing works, ~\citet{gururangan-etal-2018-annotation} and~\citet{niven-kao-2019-probing} have shown that models leverage spurious statistical relationships in the benchmark datasets and, thus, their performance on the benchmarks is overestimated.
+In the same spirit,~\citet{le2020adversarial} propose to investigate AFLITE~\citep{sakaguchi2019adversarial}, an iterative approach to filter datasets by removing biased data points to mitigate overestimation of language models' performance.
 More recently,~\citet{alzahrani2024benchmarks} show that performance of LLMs is highly sensitive to minor changes in benchmarks with multiple-choice questions.
+Other studies demonstrate that benchmarks often include redundancy and effective LLM evaluation can be achieved with a significantly smaller sample size~\citep{polo2024, vivek2024}.

 Our work is orthogonal yet complementary to previous work.
 In particular, we propose a new method to identify biases in a benchmark by looking at the performance of multiple recent LLMs on that benchmark.
 We show that similarity in performance correlates with similarity in prompts.
 To the best of our knowledge, our work is the first approaching benchmark biases by analyzing and leveraging the performance of a collection of models on a set of major benchmarks; as well as investigating the impact of inherent distributional biases in benchmarks used on LLM comparative studies.